Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

  export "API" = "youcanputhereyourGooglemapsapi"
  ```

-Step- 6 - Create and use app passwords to access Google Account
+Step- 6 - Create and use app passwords to access Google Account:

  - Create sender and receiver emails to add to secret.sh.sh file
  - For the sender email, turn on 2-step Verification on your account to create and use app passwords